The Essential Guide to Overcoming Panic Attacks: A Step by Step Resource

 You experience a panic attack, which jars and frightens you.

-The experience can be so intense, scary, embarrassing or uncomfortable you worry about it happening again.
+The experience can be so intense, scary, embarrassing, or uncomfortable that you worry about it happening again.

 You may avoid the situation, avoid where it occurred, or feel extreme anxiety when you are in the same situation again.